-This can be completed online at the NSW Pet Registry, or by completing change of details (pdf) form and forwarding to your local Council within 14 days.
+This can be completed online at the NSW Pet Registry, or by completing animal change of details form (PDF) and forwarding to your local Council within 14 days.

-Department of Local Government frequently asked questions (pdf) brochure is available if you require any further information.
+Read the Department of Local Government Companion animals frequently asked questions (PDF) brochure is available if you require any further information.